8090-inc/xrx-core/xrx_agent_framework/README.md

-# Agent Framework
+# xRx Agent framework

 ## Introduction

-The Agent Framework is a library designed to facilitate and abstract the infrastructure outside of application-specific code in the xRx system.
+The xRx Agent framework is a library designed to facilitate and abstract the infrastructure outside of application-specific code in the xRx system.
 It provides a set of tools and utilities that streamline the development of reasoning agents, allowing developers to focus on the core logic of their applications.

 ## Features